Blackhawks Bury Reigning Champs

 It shouldn’t come as a surprise that a 10-1 victory on opening night comes with a few records and rarities.
 This kind of dominance doesn’t come along frequently in the NHL, let alone in season openers.

-The Blackhawks tied their franchise record for most goals scored in the first period of a season-opening contest (five).
+The Blackhawks set a franchise record for goals scored in the first period of a season-opening contest (five).
 In addition, Chicago has never scored ten goals in the first game of a season.
 In fact, the last time Chicago scored ten goals was on October 12th, 1988 against the Winnipeg Jets.
 This game wasn’t all that far from representing the Blackhawks’ most dominant win in their 91-year history, which was a 12-0 victory over the Philadelphia Flyers on January 30th, 1969.

 At least a couple of individual accolades were also achieved.
 Saad’s hat trick was only the second of his career, with the first coming during his time with the Columbus Blue Jackets on Apr.
 2, 2016 in a 5-1 over the Carolina Hurricanes.